ElektraInitiative/libelektra/src/plugins/reference/README.md

 2. If there is no node for `K` in the reference graph create one.
 If there is no node for `R` in the reference graph create one.
 Insert an edge from `K` to `R` into the graph.
 3. Find a key `K1` directly below `R` that has the `refname` as its basename.
-Interpret this key as an array, if found.
+Interpret this key as an array if found.
 For each array element, start the process recursively from 1 and then continue with 4.
 4. Find any key `K2` directly below `R` that has the metakey `check/reference` set to `alternative`.
 Interpret any such key as an array.
 For each array element, start the